 The majority of those with alopecia, like myself, are basically healthy and regardless of the reason or type of alopecia, hair is lost in varying degrees on the scalp, face and/or body resulting in patterned or complete baldness.
 There are individuals in which Alopecia is temporary and it will correct itself with or without any medical intervention, some will experience cycles of loss and regrowth throughout their lives and there are those whose hair loss is permanent.

-Contact a healthcare professional for proper diagnosis of the type and cause of your hair loss as well as information about treatment options.
+Please contact a healthcare professional for proper diagnosis of the type and cause of your alopecia as well as information about available treatment options.